 Nevertheless, there are withdrawal effects from stopping benzodiazepines, even for short periods.
 These drugs require careful tapering to prevent benzodiazepine withdrawal symptoms.

-  Some examples of long-acting benzodiazepine drugs are:
+Some examples of long-acting benzodiazepine drugs in the benzo family are:

 Of these benzodiazepines, diazepam is the most popular, especially for use in patients with anxiety disorders.

 Clonazepam, also known as Klonopin